History of amusement parks in Japan: Edo period (1603–1868)

+Modernization and expansion

+Meiji era & Taisho period (1868–1926)

+By 1872, during the Meiji era (1868–1912), Hanayashiki transitioned into a conventional amusement park by featuring amusement facilities and exhibiting animals and oddities.

+Private railway companies began to build amusement parks around railway stations in order to increase the number of passengers.
+The concept of Japanese amusement park is largely influenced by Ichizō Kobayashi.

-Takarazuka New Onsen (宝塚新温泉) was established in 1911 by Hankyu Corporation.
-It was a hot spring facility.
-Yasuno says that “founder Kobayashi established the Minoh Arima Electric Railway (Hankyu Railway Takarazuka Line now) from Umeda, Osaka to Takarazuka, Hyogo.
-In addition, he began to develop the railway line, and opened the amusement park in Takarazuka at the end of the line in order to increase the number of passengers.”
+One example is the Takarazuka New Onsen (宝塚新温泉), a hot spring facility, established in 1911 by Hankyu Corporation.
+The corporation's founder, Kobayashi established the Arima Electric Railway (Hankyu Railway Takarazuka Line now) from Umeda, Osaka to Takarazuka, Hyogo and began developing the railway line to open Takarazuka at the end of the line.

-Hirakata Park in Hirakata City, Osaka is still in operation today.
-The park was established by Keihan Electric Railway Co.
-Ltd., as a botanical garden with chrysanthemum dolls being the main attraction.
+In 1912, Hirakata Park in Hirakata City, Osaka was established by Keihan Electric Railway Co.
+Ltd., as a botanical garden where chrysanthemum dolls served as the main attraction.

-Atmosphere of Amusement Parks
+Atmosphere of amusement parks

 At the beginning of the Taisho period, urban entertainment was still dominated by adult males.
 For example, facilities existed as red-light districts.
 The entertainment districts with their am-phi theaters and movie theaters were also not very safe.
 Sightseeing, viewing chrysanthemum puppets and plays, and bathing breaks were major attractions to early amusement parks.
 These amusement parks were places of relaxation for the wealthy, as most families could not afford to attend these parks.

-Amusement Parks in Showa Period
+Amusement parks in Showa period

-In the Showa period, the purpose of amusement parks and thus their target audiences changed greatly.
+During the Showa era (1926–1989), the purpose and target audiences of amusement parks in Japan underwent significant changes.

-From the mid-1950s onward, large-scale amusement parks with large machines such as roller coasters appeared in many places.
-As a result, amusement parks, which had been mainly catering to families, succeeded in attracting young people.
+From the mid-1950s, large-scale amusement parks featuring attractions such as roller coasters appeared across the country.
+This shift allowed amusement parks, which had previously catered primarily to families, to successfully attract younger audiences.
+The Meiji Museum Village in Aichi Prefecture is known as Japan's first theme park, opening in 1965.

-The role of amusement parks have changed from entertainment facilities for wealthy adult men to a place of enjoyment for young people and families.
-Attraction rides and other physical activities are the main features of these new parks.
+As the role of amusement parks evolved, they transition from being entertainment facilities mainly for wealthy adult men to becoming spaces of enjoyment for bot young people and families.

-The Rise of Theme Parks
+Post-war reconstruction and growth (1945–1970)

+Hanayashiki closed in 1942 due to World War II.
+Post-war, Hanayashiki reopened in 1947 as Asakusa Hanayashiki.